 - Empowering patients and their families to safely self-administer treatments (via oral or subcutaneous routes), with virtual support from healthcare professionals.1

 - Increasing awareness through patient education of the benefits but also potential risks of home-based oncological care.

 - Facilitate remote access to psychosocial support services for patients and their carers.

 - Assessing patient acceptability of home-based oncological care and potential barriers to the delivery of optimal cancer care in the home.

-Australian Commission on Safety and Quality in Health Care (ACSQHC).
-National Safety and Quality Health Service Standards User Guide for Medication Management in Cancer Care.
-National Safety and Quality Health Service Standards User Guide for Medication Management in Cancer Care.
-ACSQHC, Sydney, NSW, 2020.
+Australian Commission on Safety and Quality in Health Care.
+National Safety and Quality Health Service Standards user guide for medication management in cancer care.
+Sydney, NSW: Australian Commission on Safety and Quality in Health Care; 2020.